 The Lakota have refused to accept the money on the grounds that one cannot buy and sell sacred land.
 Says Johnson Holy Rock, a Lakota elder and former chairman of the Oglala Sioux, “We don’t think of the air and water in terms of dollars and cents.”
 Two political plans in the 1980s (one spearheaded by Senator Bill Bradley) to return 1.3 million acres of federal land in the Black Hills were defeated by the South Dakota congressional delegation, including Senator Tom Daschle.

-Two sacred places within the Black Hills, Bear Butte and Bear Butte Bear Butte Bear Butte are on public land and are protected from natural resource extraction.
+Two sacred places within the Black Hills, Bear Butte are on public land and are protected from natural resource extraction.
 However, both have endured conflicts over recreational use.
 Bear Butte, known as Mato Paha, has long been a site for ceremonies, vision quests, and important tribal meetings, though most Americans see the dramatic little mountain as just one of the many geographically stunning outcroppings in the Black Hills.

 Aaron Huey & America’s Native Prisoners of War (TedTalks)